technogodCEO/fibcalc/README.md

 ## v0.2

-1. Added functionality to print out a list of all the numbers in the fibonacci sequence up to a number.
+1. Added functionality to print out a list of all the numbers in the Fibonacci sequence up to a number.
 2. Refactored grammar and structure in README.

 #### v0.1.1